 Whitetail Ridge is a residential community in the Potomac Highlands of West Virginia.
-Founded in 1989, the 1,100-acre subdivision is comprised of 106 lots.
-It currently includes 51 primary and secondary homes, with many custom outbuildings and other property improvements.
+Founded in 1989, the eleven hundred acre subdivision is comprised of 106 lots.
+It currently includes 48 primary and secondary homes, with many custom outbuildings including barns and horse paddocks; and other property improvements including hayfields and ponds.

 The Whitetail Ridge environment is largely a diverse hardwood forest with highland meadows.
 Elevations range from 1,000 to 1,700 feet.
 A year-round stream runs through it.
 A common area pond is maintained that includes landscaped grounds, a small pavilion, and water aeration.